-The job's partition priority or its Quality Of Service (QOS) can be used to identify the which jobs can preempt or be preempted by other jobs.
+The PriorityTier of the Partition of the job or its Quality Of Service (QOS) can be used to identify which jobs can preempt or be preempted by other jobs.
 Slurm offers the ability to configure the preemption mechanism used on a per partition or per QOS basis.
 For example, jobs in a low priority queue may get requeued, while jobs in a medium priority queue may get suspended.

 There are several important configuration parameters relating to preemption:

-- SelectType: Slurm job preemption logic supports nodes allocated by the select/linear plugin, socket/core/CPU resources allocated by the select/cons_res plugin or select/cray for Cray systems without ALPS.
+- SelectType: Slurm job preemption logic supports nodes allocated by the select/linear plugin, socket/core/CPU resources allocated by the select/cons_tres plugin, or select/cray_aries for Cray XC systems without ALPS.